Expository Essay Examples

 We hope that these tips will act as a writing guide for you and will help you in writing an excellent expository essay.

 Definition Essay: A definition essay describes a certain phrase or term in detail.
-The topics can be concrete or abstract in nature and includes the explanation of both literal and contextual meanings of the chosen word.
+The topics can be concrete or abstract in nature and include the explanation of both literal and contextual meanings of the chosen word.

 Compare and Contrast: These essays explain two or more things by comparing and contrasting them.
 They highlight the main points and describe the chosen objects by elaborating their various elements and qualities.